Main content

 Mental health is ALL of us.
 That’s why the City of Colorado Springs, in partnership with several community partners, is challenging residents to host 1,000 neighborhood gatherings this summer to encourage neighbors to connect with one another to address social isolation and loneliness.
 We can all play a part to make a positive impact on mental health – right where you live, on your own block, in your own neighborhood.
 Colorado Springs is on a mission to address this crisis head on, as we strive to be a city of good neighbors.

-Why Host A Neighborhood Gathering?
+Why host a Neighborhood Gathering?

 By hosting a neighborhood gathering, you are stepping up and taking action to address mental health in Colorado Springs.
 A Nextdoor study showed people who know six or more of their neighbors have decreased levels of social isolation and loneliness compared to people who don’t.
 By stepping out of your home and connecting with neighbors through a neighborhood gathering, you are helping to build a social support system in your neighborhood.